Admission Policies and Procedures, ADP

 Students in the associate's program must complete a minimum of 24 credits in residence at CMU, and bachelor's program students must complete a minimum of 30 credits in residence at CMU.

-Student also can earn credits through examinations such as CLEP, Excelsior, and DANTES.
+Students also can earn credit through examinations such as CLEP, Excelsior, and DANTES.
 Students with credit from AP (Advanced Placement) programs or IB (International Baccalaureate) programs are also recognized.
 Military veterans may receive credit for military training and military schools and courses.
 See an Academic Advisor for details on these procedures.

 CMU also recognizes job development coursework received through an applicant's employer or other prior experiences.
 See an Academic Advisor for information on Prior Learning Assessment.

-Students wishing to enroll in courses at other institutions are required to receive prior written approval from the Adult Degree Program Director of Student Services before enrolling.
+Students wishing to enroll in courses at other institutions are required to receive prior written approval from the local Region Coordinator before enrolling.
 This will ensure that the proposed transfer coursework will apply to their degree programs as they intend.
-If students take courses at another institution without advanced written CMU approval (from the Director of Student Services of the Adult Degree Program), CMU accepts no responsibility for the applicability of these courses to the student's degree program.
+If students take courses at another institution without advanced written CMU approval, CMU accepts no responsibility for the applicability of these courses to the student's degree program.